paulo1403/crud-django/README.md

 - Add comments on item detail pages
 - See all comments with their authors and timestamps
 - Foster collaboration through discussion

+### Kanban Board

+- Drag and drop items between status columns (To Do, In Progress, Done)
+- Visual indication of item status with color-coded columns
+- Items maintain their tags, descriptions, and other metadata across status changes
+- Real-time status updates without page reload
+- Favorite items are highlighted for quick identification

+### Favorites System

+- Mark items as favorites for quick access
+- Filter to see only favorite items
+- Visual highlighting of favorite items in all views
+- Toggle favorite status with a single click

+### Password Reset System

+- Request password reset via registered email
+- Receive secure time-limited reset link
+- Create and confirm new password with security requirements
+- Confirmation on successful password change

 ## Project Structure